Grinder Pump Repair in Kansas City

 Request Your Appointment

-Except “crap flows downhill” is not valid anymore with the septic sewer system inventions of effluent pumps, specifically of sewage pumps and grinder pumps.
-It’s possible for homeowners and business owners alike to build structures in locations that were not possible to build on because of the lack of the ability to connect the sewer line to a gravity sewer system.
+Except “crap flows downhill” is not valid anymore with the septic sewer system inventions of effluent pumps, specifically sewage pumps and grinder pumps.
+It’s possible for homeowners and business owners alike to build structures in locations that were impossible to build on because of the lack of the ability to connect the sewer line to a gravity sewer system.

-Sewage grinder pumps are a cost-effective way to allow you to pump sewage (both solids and wastewater) uphill until the sewage reaches a conventional gravity system, leading to a septic tank or other septic services .
+Sewage grinder pumps are a cost-effective way to allow you to pump sewage (both solids and wastewater) uphill until the sewage reaches a conventional gravity system, leading to a septic tank or other septic services.
 These sewage grinder pump systems can handle the wastewater of the whole home or business.
-The pumps may have been installed for the home, or for a basement bathroom or laundry, and added later, after the home or business was built.
+The pumps may have been installed for the home or a basement bathroom or laundry and added later after the home or business was built.

-Having This is especially important in Commercial businesses where the risk of foreign objects being flushed down the line is more significant.
-Do not mistake sewage ejector pumps for grinder pumps or sump pumps, or underestimate the complexity of today’s modern grinder pumps.
-These pumps run frequently and need to have properly sized pits or basins, properly sized horsepower and a pump curve that needs to be calculated based on the size of pipe and the distance the slurry needs to be moved is all key to keep the pump from short cycling and burning the pump up.
+This is especially important in Commercial businesses where the risk of foreign objects being flushed down the line is more significant.
+Do not mistake sewage ejector pumps for grinder pumps or sump pumps or underestimate the complexity of today’s modern grinder pumps.
+These pumps run frequently and need to have properly sized pits or basins, properly sized horsepower, and a pump curve that needs to be calculated based on the size of the pipe and the distance the slurry needs to be moved is all key to keeping the pump from short cycling and burning the pump up.

-We find that some homeowners can feel trapped when they have a problem with their grinder pump, because they believe that there are no alternatives available if their grinder pump fails.
-Locally in Kansas City, homeowners may have an Environment One Grinder Pump (aka E/One®*, E-one pump, E-1 Pumps, E1 Pump), of which Haynes Equipment is the distributor and commonly provided those pumps.
+We find that some homeowners can feel trapped when they have a problem with their grinder pump because they believe that there are no alternatives available if their grinder pump fails.
+Locally in Kansas City, homeowners may have an Environment One Grinder Pump (aka E/One®*, E-one pump, E-1 Pumps, E1 Pump), of which Haynes Equipment is the distributor and commonly provides those pumps.

 We have an ALTERNATIVE TO ENVIRONMENT ONE GRINDER PUMPS, and can replace lift stations with new equipment.

-If you have Liberty, Zoeller, Gould, Pentair or other sewage grinder pumps we can offer you service and replacement sewage systems.
-We also service float systems, as well as Simplex control panels or Duplex control panels.
+We can offer you service and replacement sewage systems if you have Liberty, Zoeller, Gould, Pentair, or other sewage grinder pumps.
+We also service float systems and Simplex control panels or Duplex control panels.